WordPress Plugins (and ClassicPress too!)

 Contextual Related Posts (WP/CP)

 A related posts plugin that runs locally on your server instead of calling out to a cloud service like Jetpack does.
-Highly configurable, can show thumbnails or just titles, can cache results or calculate them on the fly.
+Highly configurable, privacy-friendly, can show thumbnails or just titles, can cache results or calculate them on the fly.
 Comparable to YARPP, which is also good, but this one comes up with better results on my site.

 Moderation and Security